-1959 Maryland license plate home page Rick Kretschmer's License Plate Archives 1959 Maryland license plate
+Rick Kretschmer's License Plate Archives

 Rick's 1959 Maryland License Plate Types

-My 1959 Maryland License Plates
+My 1959 Maryland license plate type set

-1959 passenger
+1959 passenger car

 All passenger car plates expired on March 31 of each year, and Maryland made sure you didn't forget it, either.
 The passenger car serial format was xx-00-00.
 From 1954 to 1961 expirations, only the letters A through L (excluding the letter I) were used in either serial prefix position.
 Standard-issue plate numbers were issued sequentially and could not be kept from one year to the next.

-1959 organizational
+1959 organizational member

-Various civic organizations were assigned reserved alphabetic prefixes in the standard-issue passenger format.
-The organizations themselves assigned specific plates to their individual members, so organizational plate holders were able to, and frequently did, obtain the same plate number year after year.
-Otherwise, there's no way to distinguish one of these organizational plates from a regular passenger plate without already knowing that a given prefix was reserved.
-"BF" prefix plates were reserved for members of the Tall Cedars of Lebanon, a masonic group.
-It's been reported that "BF" stood for "Baltimore Forest".
+Various civic organizations were able to reserve alphabetic prefixes on standard serial format passenger car plates.
+The organizations themselves then assigned specific plate numbers with their serial prefix to their individual members.
+Because of this, members of these organizations were able to, and frequently did, obtain the same plate number year after year.
+Otherwise, there's no way to distinguish one of these organizational member plates from a regular passenger plate without already knowing that a given prefix was reserved.

-1959 amateur radio passenger
+1959 amateur radio passenger car

 1959 taxi or limousine

 Most all non-passenger plates expired annually on April 30.
-Several vehicle types shared serial format 00-00-xx, with the first letter indicating the vehicle class.
+Several vehicle types shared serial format 00-00-xx, with the first letter indicating the vehicle class code.
 Taxis are Class B vehicles in Maryland, as were most for-hire limousines back in the day.
 One exception: limousines used exclusively for funeral duty would have been registered as funeral vehicles.

 1959 ambulance or funeral